 From La Rochelle, a shuttle will be provided to the CNRS village facilities on sunday (June 17) and back on friday (June 22).

 From La Rochelle, this last transfer can be made by boat to Boyardville, 1.5 km (1 mile) from the CNRS village.

 More information will be available on this web page at a later date.

 A form for registering online will be available at a later point on this web page.
-We plan to accept payments by credit card and wire transfers.
+We will accept payments by credit card and wire transfers.

 January 31, 2018: deadline for abstract submission (talk or poster).